focisrc/foci/README.md

 M87    | ALMA-APEX | t0   | `Vis[p,t,b,c,d]`
 ...    | ...       | ...  | ...

-This is often referred as the "unpivotion" operation.
+This is often referred as the "unpivot" or "melt" operation.
-Although it is possible to unpivote any dimension in the visibility data array, the dense discrete labels are the more natural dimensions to unpivoate.
+Although it is possible to unpivot any dimension in the visibility data array, the dense discrete labels are the more natural dimensions to unpivoate.

+## Data Structure and Programming Paradigms

+Base on the above discussion, we use `xarray.DataArray` for visibility array; we also subclass `xarray.DataSet` to `VisData` for our overall data interface.

+The default dimensions for visibility array are polarization component, time, band, channel, and subchannel.
+`Foci` provides methods to split and merge visibility arrays along different dimensions for a uniform interface for averaging.

+The default columns for `VisData` are Source, Baseline, Scan ID/Time, and visibility array, as listed in the above table.
+The "metadata" in the first 4 columns are enough for performing most of the query operations and allow us to derive the *uv* coordinates.
+`Foci` also provides methods to melt, pivot, and manipulate `VisData` for more complicated operations.